-11.1.1 First Steps
+13.1.1 First Steps

-To activate the Meshing Workroom, press the Meshing Workroom icon in the workroom toolbar.
-The main parts of this workroom include:
+To activate the Meshing Workroom, press the Meshing Workroomicon in the Workroomtoolbar.
+The main parts of this Workroominclude:

-- A general area: This area of the workroom lets you see or select the mesh currently set in the workroom.
+- A general area: This area of the Workroomlets you see or select the mesh currently set in the Workroom.
 It also lets you select the solver type that is targeted in the workflow.
 An Export button is available whenever a mesh is created.
-It will export the mesh in the format selected from the type field (figure 11.1). - A Meshing tab: This is where you build the mesh.
+It will export the mesh in the format selected from the type field (Figure 13.1). - A Meshing tab: This is where you build the mesh.
 A label input can be set using the label data field.
-Once you set the Create button so that it becomes accessible, you may generated a mesh (figure 11.2).
+Once you set the Create button so that it becomes accessible, you may generated a mesh (Figure 13.2).

-Figure 11.1: The General Area
+Figure 13.1: The General Area

-Figure 11.2: The Meshing Tab
+Figure 13.2: The Meshing Tab

 • A Boundary tab: This is where boundary conditions are assigned to the mesh.
 Various tools let you select the elements (triangles) which are part of a given boundary condition group (given name and ID).
-This tab is available only if the selected file format allows exporting boundary conditions (Figure 11.3).
+This tab is available only if the selected file format allows exporting boundary conditions (Figure 13.3).